oroinc/documentation/user/back-office/activities/contact-requests/index.rst

      - Email

      By default, the field is set to *Email*."
      "**Phone** and **Email**","Contact details related to the request.
 The values are determined by the *Preferred Contact Method* and must be defined."
      "**Contact Reason**","Choose a contact reason from the list to simplify request analysis.
 By default, the field is set to *Other*.
 To create a new contact reason that can be assigned to a certain contact request, refer to the :ref:`Contact Reasons <admin-guide-contact-reasons>` topic for more details."
      "**Comment**","The text of the request."

 4. Click **Save** on the top right.

-.. note:: If you use OroCommerce application, you can also relate a contact request to a customer user or a website, if necessary.
+.. note:: If you use the OroCommerce application, you can also relate a contact request to a customer user or a website, if necessary.

           .. image:: /user/img/activities/CreateContactRequestCommerce.png
              :alt: Display the additional section with the options to select a customer user or a website